junkiesan/billie/README.md

 # Billie

 Billie is a book management application to help you keep up with your physical library.
 Scan a book with your phone or search into our database to put your collection into a digital library.
 Billie is a freemium application developed in open source.

+Billie is **100% open source**, and we fully welcome **contribution to the code**!

+For more detailed information on contributing, please Read our [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Summary